Last updated 06/09/21

 We know what you’re thinking; Employee Relations sound very much like Human Resources (HR).
 That’s because the primary focus within an HR department is to prevent and resolve any conflicts between employees, management and staff.
-Employee Relations falls under that umbrella, and is why many HR teams are already operating within Employee Relations without knowing it.
+Employee Relations is not the same as HR, but it does fall under the same umbrella.
+This is why many HR teams are already operating within Employee Relations without knowing it.

-2) Open communication: Employees should feel as though they can be open and honest with their managers and higher-level teams.
+2) Communicate openly: Employees should feel as though they can be open and honest with their managers and higher-level teams.
 Likewise, employers, managers and HR should elicit transparency in everything they do.

 What are some Employee Relations issues?